 JBM: When I first read The Secret History of Twin Peaks, I remember being so satisfied.
 I remember it came out close to 9 months before the show came back and that was our first taste of Twin Peaks coming back.
-To some people it felt really sour but to me, and granted I don’t have the history – I’ve only been a Twin Peaks fan for about 10 years now, I had the gift of a beginner’s mind and was expecting new things.
+To some people it felt sour but to me, and granted I don’t have the history – I’ve only been a Twin Peaks fan for about ten years now, I had the gift of a beginner’s mind and was expecting new things.
 I loved it.
 I thought both books were superb.

 AG: Getting back to The Final Dossier, you mentioned to me recently that you found a correlation between the town’s industry changing from being a logging community to having the private prison and Cooper.
 Let’s dive into that.

 JBM: I did.
-One of the first scenes we see in all of Twin Peaks is Ben Horne and his scheming, we see that Leland is a part of it.
+One of the first scenes we see in all of Twin Peaks is Ben Horne and his scheming; we see that Leland is a part of it.
 That’s hospitality – they were trying to gather investors to come and build there.
 The idea was that Twin Peaks as a community had created their fortunes and legacies based off of logging.
 From there, this layer of hospitality started to be built.
 When the show returns, we see that they’ve branched out to things like cannabis for recreational use.
 We learn from Mark Frost that the Ghostwood development actually did happen and became a private prison.
-If we consider Cooper being captured and disappearing and the negativity that came out in his place from the Red Room, it had to have effected the spiritual balance of the town I’ll call it.
-In my mind, its a clear line back to that moment when Cooper was split and the best part of him as we saw was really, really good in Dougie Jones.
-The bad part of him was equally as bad and when that energy burst out of the Red Room, into the forest and the mountains and the town of Twin Peaks, I don’t think it ever recovered from there.
+If we consider Cooper being captured and disappearing and the negativity that came out in his place from the Red Room, it had to have affected the spiritual balance of the town I’ll call it.
+In my mind, it’s a clear line back to that moment when Cooper was split, and the best part of him as we saw was really, really good in Dougie Jones.
+The bad part of him was equally as bad, and when that energy burst out of the Red Room, into the forest and the mountains and the town of Twin Peaks, I don’t think it ever recovered from there.
 What better institution to exhibit that than a private prison, built on land that should have been for luxury enjoyment?

 AG: So if the good energy of Cooper is trapped, what happened to the good energy from the town of Twin Peaks?

 JBM: In my mind, it’s the image of groundwater being sucked up when it’s too dry outside.
 I think of that — the good energy was literally sucked out of Twin Peaks and out of the people.
 As you can see, they’re all struggling, with the exception of Norma and Ed in that beautiful moment they have.
 That bursts out.
 That was an eruption of pure white light love that came out of that town.
 The ending image we see is the sun breaking through the clouds and to me, that’s what I like to think of as the ending of Season 3 now.
 That moment is above and beyond more important than anything that happens with Laura Palmer, Cooper or anything else.
-The fact that their love broke through out of the town again is the ultimate release in Season 3.
+The fact that their love broke throughout of the town again is the ultimate release in Season 3.

 AG: Did you find any of the other people in town to have positive arcs or at least hope for them emotionally?

 JBM: That’s a great question.
 The only person who pops into my mind right away is Jerry Horne and we saw what happened to him.
-That veneer of marijuana induced bliss quickly shed itself when he was forced to confront the darkness in the woods.
+That veneer of marijuana-induced bliss quickly shed itself when he was forced to confront the darkness in the woods.
 That would probably be the only person though.
 Norma and Ed were the only ones happy at the end of Season 3.
-Maybe Lucy and Andy but still, there were losses there.
+Maybe Lucy and Andy, but still, there were losses there.

 AG: How does Laura Palmer equate into all of this?
 I know she’s obviously central to your overall theory.